z448/dropkg/README.md

 ###dropkg

 Makes debian binary package without need of dpkg.

-*Not a replacement of dpkg as title might suggest, it's meant to be used for packing quick custom builds which could be then installed by dpkg or just unpacked into any directory.
+*Not a replacement of dpkg as title might suggest, it's meant to be used for packing quick custom builds which could be then installed by dpkg or just unpacked into any directory.*

 It uses perl ar-chiver which is dowloaded on first run.
-Wont mess your PATH or current ar-chiver as it's placed into tmp directory and doesn't have execute permissions*
+Wont mess your PATH or current ar-chiver as it's placed into tmp directory and doesn't have execute permissions.
+In case you want to keep libd just copy them from /tmp/dropkg ..*

 ![dropkg](https://raw.githubusercontent.com/z448/dropkg/master/dropkg.gif)

-NOTE: Ignore warning that comes after unpacking.
-Using just part of Perl4 library instead whole module...
 UPDATED: downloads getopts.pl module on first run along with archiver

+~~NOTE: Ignore warning that comes after unpacking.
+Using just part of Perl4 library instead whole module...~~

 ~~getopt.pl error workaround*
 :-/ ar is using Perl4::CoreLib module - try `cpan Perl4::CoreLibs` as temp fix~~